Carrick Hill: Design and features

 Carrick Hill, designed by James Campbell Irwin of Woods Bagot Laybourne-Smith & Irwin in the Elizabethan style and built by Fricker Brothers using Basket Range sandstone, is an 'E' plan mansion set within landscaped gardens.
 Its design is organised around a vertical axis passing through the main porch, entrance, and the Waterloo Staircase in the Great Hall, with key interior features including the ante hall with sword displays and a dining room with British oak panelling.
 The Waterloo Staircase, originally installed around 1815 by the Marquess of Anglesey at Beaudesert Estate, features broad treads and shallow risers and was reconfigured under the Haywards to suit Carrick Hill.
 The mansion incorporates architectural elements and furniture salvaged from Beaudesert Estate and contains one of Australia's largest private collections of Epstein's bronze portraits, including busts of Winston Churchill and Albert Einstein.
 The exterior presents a two-storey, asymmetrical composition with a combination of chimney stacks, gabled and hipped roofs, and dormers that dominate the skyline, and the stone façade displays English Renaissance detailing.

 The interior combines period design with 1930s modern conveniences.
 The dining room retains an antique table purportedly used in the 1933 film The Private Life of Henry VIII and was used for formal dinners, with furnishings enhanced by William Morris fabrics.
 The drawing room contains a Bechstein piano and was used for gatherings and performances.
 The morning room, receiving morning sunlight, functioned as a space for household management and needlework, and includes a Samuel Alcock & Co. dessert service set.
 The master bedroom features Tudor rose plasterwork, an oak tester bed, and Lalique glass ceiling fittings.
 The bathroom incorporates art deco tiling, a full glass shower, heated towel rails, and an electric bell system connected to the house's staff indicator board.

-Carrick Hill's gardens, designed by Ursula and covering approximately 40 hectares, incorporate elements of the Edwardian Arts and Crafts movement.
+Carrick Hill's gardens, designed by Ursula and covering about 40 hectares, incorporate elements of the Edwardian Arts and Crafts movement.
 The formal areas near the house feature hedged layouts, a pleached pear arbour, and a perennial garden inspired by Gertrude Jekyll, while more distant sections transition into informal woodland and bushland.
 Western terraces, framed by two large elm trees.
 The gardens include hardy and waterwise plants, decorative trees such as a weeping grafted hawthorn, terraces, meandering paths, and sculptures from both the Haywards' collection and contemporary works.
 The design combines structured garden rooms with open lawns and trails, maintaining visual and functional interest across all seasons and providing space for public access, cultural activities, and educational programs.